xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ---
 title: "Choosing the right blockchain for your next NFT project"
 layout: post
-permalink: /blog/best-blockchain-for-nft-platform/
+permalink: /blog/right-blockchain-for-nft-platform/
-date: '2022-06-02T10:00:00.000-03:00'
+date: '2022-06-08T10:00:00.000-03:00'
 category: development
 tags:
   - Blockchain development
   - NFT Marketplace
+  - DApp Development
 author_id: mtnBarreto
 author: Martin Barreto
 show: true
 featured_image: /images/choosing-the-right-blockchain/CHOOSING_THE_RIGHT_BLOCKCHAIN.png
 ---

-In the early development stage of an NFT project choosing the right blockchain is key.
-Because the blockchain ecosystems are evolving so quickly there are plenty of options, but the right one will depend on several factors surrounding your projects, such as industry, transaction count, ecosystem, DeFi rewards around NFT assets, and any other specific requirements.

-In the following blog post, we’ll assess the different alternatives of blockchain ecosystems and pair them with the best NFT platform alternative depending on their category.
-The latter has been growing in trading volume and transaction and incorporating creative economics (tokenomics) mechanisms that support their long-run and long-term sustainability.
+Choosing the right blockchain is key during the early development stage of an NFT project.
+There are plenty of options that provides differents capabilities, each one having its own advantages and disadvantages.
+NFT DApps are getting more shopisticated and  requiring different capabilities. more and move blockchain features such as desentralization level and security, scalability, and low transaction gas fee.

+In this blog post we introduce three NFT platforms categories according to its application requirements and functionality.
+We also evaluate the most suitable blockchains for each one so probably any NFT project you have in mid would fall into one of these.

 ## What to consider when choosing the right blockchain: